jonwhittlestone/dotfiles/readme.md

 * Use [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect) to save entire tmux environment
 * [start.sh](start.sh) opens (saved) tmux env

+### Vim Plugin Features
+* Todo

 ### Maintenance

 Ensure you manually whitelist files to be added in the `.gitignore`

 ### Todo.

-* vim-airline doesn't work in Tmux
+* vim-airline doesn't work in Tmux/the status bar thing isn't showing by default, but does show when you open a horizontal split using CTRL+P
+* Auto-generating PHP-DOC for a PHP func
 * Vim: Quick site-wide searching and file opening
 * Look into 'learn' markdown vim-wiki with it's own Tmux window
 * Look into https://github.com/Yggdroot/indentLine